Would you believe that the bacteria in your gut could determine the health of your brain?

 “Any number of brain disorders is associated with breakdown of the BBB including infections, and even cancer,” Dr. Perlmutter said.

-Numerous neurological conditions, like depression, ADD/ADHD, seizures, autism and chronic pain may be attributed to a leaky brain or leaky brain and gut combination.
+Numerous neurological conditions, like depression, ADD/ADHD, seizures, autism and chronic pain may be attributed to a leaky brain or leaky brain and gut combination, but there are relievers out there available such as private label cbd softgels.
+People with these conditions found that taking CBD products like this lessened the symptoms of their condition.
+But they must also contact a professional like a physician to help them too.

 An Optimistic Study